 Finding validation in others’ experiences is a great way to get to know yourself.
 Many teens struggle with so-called “identity grabbing,” as they try to fit in and figure out who they really are.
 It may seem as if a teen suddenly has a new personality, friend group, or clothing style on a regular basis.
 There are often parts of themselves they feel they need to hide—parts they perceive to be broken or inherently bad.

 When teens come to realize that they aren’t alone, and that their experiences are not as unique and isolating as they believe, they begin to feel more empowered and connected.
-While individual and family therapy are undeniably effective in developing healthy self-esteem, studies show that those who engage in teen group therapy ultimately communicate about their fears and difficult feelings more spontaneously and freely, and build community connections.
+Studies show that group therapy for adolescents ultimately helps teens communicate about their fears and difficult feelings more spontaneously and freely, and build community connections.

-- Make an “asset” list.
+Having specific tools to work with is one of the advantages of group therapy for teens.
+For example, teens can make an “asset list.”
 When someone gives them a compliment or says something nice about them, they can write it down.
 Subsequently, they can look back on this list for positive affirmation when they’re feeling down and the negative voice in their head is threatening to take over.

 Group therapy techniques expand teen’s peer support systems beyond their existing circle of friends, who may not have the tolerance, experience, or knowledge to be helpful, despite good intentions.
 Regularly engaging in open dialogue in an environment that is free of judgment creates an emotional space for gentle and loving feedback, and provides a trustworthy sounding board for teens.

 Group therapy benefits also include opportunities for role-playing difficult or triggering conversations.
-For example, if a teen is constantly at odds with one of their siblings, another member of the group may pose as the sibling.
+For example, if a teen is constantly at odds with one of their siblings or other family members, another member of the group may pose as that family member.
 Next, the therapist facilitating the group will guide the teen through different ways of expressing their feelings, setting boundaries, and resolving conflict.